DICE-UNC/indexing/README.md

 Configuring iRODS
 --------
 Enable the databook.re rule base.
 In iRODS, edit server/config/server.config.

-Add "databook" before "core".
+Add "databook" the list of rule sets.

+To connect the rules with PEPs, there are two options:
-This works for the default install where the default rules are empty.

-If there are used defined PEP rules in "core", then they will be overriden by the databook PEP rules.
-In this case the databook rules needs to be merged with the "core" rule.
+(1) If there are no user defined rules in core.re, the default PEP rules can be used.
+To use the default PEP rules, simplely add "databook_pep" before "core".
+This works for default installations where the default rules are empty.
+If there are user defined PEP rules in "core", then they will be overriden by the databook PEP rules.
+In this case the databook.re rules need to be added to user defined PEP rules.

-First, rename pep rules.
-For example, rename
+(2) The rule in databook.re to call from user defined PEPs have the following naming convention: the "ac" prefix is omitted.
+For example, from

     acPostProcForPut